U.S. Presidents Who Were Really Weird People

 Benjamin Harrison: afraid of electricity

 When President Benjamin Harrison first took office in 1889, there wasn't yet electricity in the White House — all illumination was provided by gaslights.
-But even though Harrison oversaw the installation of electric lighting into the executive residence in 1891, he and his wife refused to touch any of the light switches themselves.
-This wasn't out of vanity or disdain for menial tasks—the couple were genuinely afraid of being electrocuted by the newfangled technology.
+But even though he oversaw the installation of electric lighting into the executive residence in 1891, he and his wife refused to touch any of the light switches themselves.
+This wasn't out of vanity or disdain for menial tasks — the couple were genuinely afraid of being electrocuted by the newfangled technology.

 Advertisement

-According to White House History, "few people at the time had enough faith in electric lighting to use it exclusively — its use was barely a decade old."
-Put that way, we can kind of understand Harrison's fear of going boom just because he wanted a little extra light — we all know that one old person convinced their cell phone is going to kill them, or that going outside with wet hair will give them pneumonia.
+According to White House History, "Few people at the time had enough faith in electric lighting to use it exclusively — its use was barely a decade old."
+Put that way, we can kind of understand Harrison's fear of going boom just because he wanted a little extra light.
+After all, we all know that one old person convinced their cell phone is going to kill them or that going outside with wet hair will give them pneumonia.

 Ulysses Grant: not as bloody as we thought

-Would you believe that former General Ulysses S. Grant — commonly called a "bloody butcher" because of his battle tactics — was actually a would-be pacifist?
+Would you believe that former General Ulysses S. Grant — commonly called a "drunken butcher" because of his battle tactics, per The Washington Post — was actually a would-be pacifist?
 Reportedly, Grant was not as much of a fan of violence as you might expect from observing just about anything he ever did.
-He claimed that he detested war, and even had an aversion to guns.
+He claimed that he detested war and even had an aversion to guns.
 Additionally, according to a PBS biography of the 18th president, "He despised killing animals and hated blood so much he refused to eat meat unless it was charred."
 When he ran for election, his campaign slogan was actually "Let Us Have Peace."

 Advertisement

-When he won, America had a Republican president, with anti-war and anti-gun views, who despised killing animals and hated eating meat.
+When he won, America had a Republican president with anti-war and anti-gun views who despised killing animals and hated eating meat.
+Imagine that today?
 It just goes to show you how much the political parties of the U.S. have changed since then.

 William Howard Taft: too big for his bathtub